 A Common Semantic Segmentation dataset archive consists of folders with images and masks, and a JSON file with metainformation:

 The JSON metainformation file is organized as follows:

-Unannotated datasets do not contain annotations, so models in the configurations that use unannotated datasets can be calibrated only in the simplified mode of the Maximum Performance Calibration method and cannot be used for accuracy measurement.
+Unannotated datasets do not contain annotations, so models in the configurations that use unannotated datasets can be calibrated only in the simplified mode of the Default Calibration method and cannot be used for accuracy measurement.